Erin Heaney: Co-Director

-Erin Heaney serves as Interim Co-Director for SURJ: Showing Up for Racial Justice.
+Erin Heaney serves as Co-Director for SURJ: Showing Up for Racial Justice.
 She is an organizer and trainer who has helped build local and state power for racial, economic and environmental justice.
 Erin was the Executive Director of the Clean Air Coalition of Western New York and Community Power for Health and Justice in Buffalo, New York from 2009-2015.
 There she led and supported member-driven campaigns to build power and win campaigns that including the conviction of Tonawanda Coke Corporation after the company poisoned residents, millions of dollars in transition funds after a coal-burning power plant retired, and a number of protections from the states second-largest diesel truck terminal.
 She served on the board of the New York State Civic Engagement table and has worked on a number of local civic engagement and electoral campaigns.
 She grew up and lives in Buffalo, New York and has a degree in political science from Swarthmore College.

 The Leadership Team (LT) is the programmatic and decision-making body of SURJ.
 This team is responsible for making decisions about the ongoing development, broad programmatic vision and fiscal oversight of SURJ.

 - JLove Calderon, JLove & M1 Productions